mercadopago/devsite-docs/guides/best-practices/safety-for-your-credentials/secure-credentials.en.md

 https://api.mercadolibre.com/users/me
 ```

-> Always keep your credentials hidden and do not expose them in any parameters or on the public side of your integration.
+> Always keep your credentials hidden.
+Never expose your Access Token in any parameter or on the public side of your integration.

+## Use the Public Key on the front-end

+Public Key is a key of the application that is normally used in the frontend and allows, for example, to know the payment methods and to encrypt the card data.
+Remember to only use this type of key in the front end of your integration.
+To learn more, go to [Credenciales](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/resources/credentials).

 ## Renew your credentials periodically